Close

 Tourist and Visitor Visas

 Short-stay visas (Type C) accommodate tourism, family visits, and brief cultural exchanges for up to 90 days within a 180-day period.
-Long-stay visas (Type D) serve extended tourism purposes exceeding 90 days, requiring enhanced documentation and medical insurance coverage.
+Long-stay visas (Type D) allow foreigners to stay in the country for more than 90 days, with validity for up to one year, requiring enhanced documentation and medical insurance coverage.

 Business Visa Categories